About Galaxy S10 Guides

 What’s new in the Galaxy S10 clear view cover (S-View flip cover)?

-Samsung always releases some “official” accessories for their Galaxy phones.
+Samsung always releases some “official” accessories for its Galaxy phones.

 Galaxy S10 clear view cover, aka Galaxy S10 S-View flip cover in some regions, is an evolution of the “S View” cover.